 TGbe Editor: Change the paragraph below of subclause 4.9.6 as follows (#CID 23012):

 An AP MLD always operates in cooperation with one or more affiliated APs, one for each link.
 The MLD lower MAC entities implement link specific functions that operate independently of the lower MAC in other affiliated APs.
 Use of these MLD lower MAC functions is shared by the AP MLD’s upper MAC sublayer, and the affiliated AP’s upper MAC sublayer (see Figure 4-33c (High level structure for AP MLD with affiliated APs)).
 Some behaviors of MLO require the use of one or more affiliated APs’ upper MAC sublayer components.
-In particular, the affiliated APs’ upper MAC sublayer components support group addressed traffic, and any group or individually addressed traffic to or from any non-MLD non-AP STAs.
+In particular, the affiliated APs’ upper MAC sublayer components support group addressed traffic, and any individually addressed traffic to or from any non-MLD non-AP STAs(#23012).

 TGbe Editor: Change Figure 4-33c below of subclause 4.9.6 as follows (#CID 23013):